MaximilianAdF/NoPixel-MiniGames-4.0/README.md

   <p align="center">↑ Click to play ↑</p>

    ### Description
    The new Roof Running job that recently popped up on NoPixel 4.0 is built around stealing AC units from the roof's of buildings.
 Stealing the AC units require a screwdriver which through the above minigame loosens the AC unit and lets the player pick it up.
 The game consists of a 11x8 grid with 88 differently colored cubes (Red, Green Blue).
 Cubes of the same color that are connected (Meaning more than 2 cubes are next to one another) can be removed by clicking on them.
 The remaining cubes fall downwards and align to the left of the screen.
 Singular cubes of a specific color can not be removed since they're not a pair of more than 2.
-The game is completed succesfully if all 25 cubes have been removed within the 15 second time constraint
+The game is completed succesfully if all cubes have been removed within the time constraint.

    ### Thoughts
    There are still some stuff that could be nice to add